 - Is the resource of interest to society in general?

-- Will the resource have an impact, especially in supporting the adoption of Semantic Web technologies?
+- Will/has the resource have/had an impact, especially in supporting the adoption of Semantic Web technologies?

 - Is there evidence of usage by a wider community beyond the resource creators or their project?
-Alternatively, what is the resource’s potential for being (re)used; for example, based on the activity volume on discussion forums, mailing list, issue tracker, support portal, etc?
+Alternatively (for new resources), what is the resource’s potential for being (re)used; for example, based on the activity volume on discussion fora, mailing lists, issue trackers, support portal, etc?

 - Is the resource easy to (re)use?
-For example, does it have good quality documentation?
-Are there tutorials availability? etc.
+For example, does it have a high-quality documentation?
+Are there tutorials available?

-- Is there potential for extensibility to meet future requirements (e.g., upper level ontologies, plugins in protege)?
+- Is there potential for extensibility to meet future requirements?

-- Does the resource clearly explain how others use the data and software?
+- Does the resource include a clear explanation of how others use the data and software?
+Or (for new resources) how others are expected to use the data and software?

 - Does the resource description clearly state what the resource can and cannot do, and the rationale for the exclusion of some functionality?

-- Is the resource suitable to solve the task at hand?
+- Is the resource suitable for solving the task at hand?

 - Mandatory: Is the resource (and related results) published at a persistent URI (PURL, DOI, w3id)?